 There are, however, some things that a video advertiser should look out for.
 Chances are that when a customer sees a video ad once, he will not bother to watch it again, so there is no need to keep serving videos to the same consumers.
 Booking the best time slot is also important; try reaching people with video in the evening or during lunchtime when they are less conflicted.
 A working professional or student isn’t going to watch a long video when they are busiest, which is normally during the day.

 Video works great on mobile for awareness, branding, and calls to action.
 It helps tell the story of the company in its most entertaining format.
 The moving image is an effective marketing approach for businesses of all sizes and in all verticals, and it should be a top priority for every heady marketer.

 Consumers are inherently lazy. they do not want to read; they want to be entertained.
-Video advertising on mobile is a great way to engage your customer and get them to buy.
+Video advertising on mobile is a great way to engage your

 Want to learn more about mobile video advertising, read this other post “5 Important Reasons to Use Video in Your Marketing.”